axelsson09/De-en-coder/README.md

 # De-en-coder
-feel free to make more language's instruktions can be located in "folder"
+feel free to make more and edit languages language's instruktions can be located in "folder"